Please view our PE Premium page to view our evidence and impact of PE premium.

-From January 2022, we will be introducing a new PE Scheme to support the teaching of PE across school.
-This scheme is called Beyond the Physical and allows for continued progression throughout school, as well as lessons being differentiated and is adapted to suit the needs of all pupils.
+We use a PE scheme of work to support the teaching of PE across school called Beyond the Physical.
+This allows for continued progression throughout school, as well as lessons being differentiated and is adapted to suit the needs of all pupils.
 The scheme focuses on the core skills required for the children’s development and then applies these within a variety of games.

-By the end of Year 6, we expect the children have developed high quality balance, agility and coordination, to have developed effective flexibility, strength technique, control and balance and to broaden their range movements and link them to create a sequence.
-They will be able to perform dances using a range of movement patterns and use running, jumping, throwing and catching in isolation and combination.
+By the end of Year 6, we expect the children to have developed balance, agility, coordination, flexibility, strength and control.
+They will be able to sequence movements, perform dances using a range of patterns and use running, jumping, throwing and catching in isolation and combination.
 Children will be expected to develop and apply tactics within games as well as comparing and evaluating their own and others performance.
 Finally, by Year 6 the children will have been given opportunities to compete in sport and other activities (that build character and embed values), allowing them to apply their cognitive and physical learning.

 ‘I love PE because I get to try new sports and learn new skills.’

 At Aspin we like to offer a range of after school sporting clubs for the children to participate in.